 g.
 Liaise with (IDN) ccTLDs and individual GAC-members as necessary and appropriate to solicit their views and perspectives on the use of representations of their Country or Territory names;

 h.
-Prepare sessions to be conducted at ICANN meetings to inform and report to the ccTLD community, and other interested Supporting Organisations and Advisory Committees on the findings and intermediate results of the study group;
+Prepare sessions to be conducted at ICANN meetings to inform and report to the ccTLD community, and other interested Supporting Organisations and Advisory Committees on the findings and intermediate results of the Study Group;

 i.
 Provide a Final Report of its findings to the ccNSO Council.

+A table outlining the Study Group’s activities against each aforementioned task is at Annex C: Checklist - Study Group tasks.

-The study group was also empowered to undertake any other activities that members deemed appropriate to fulfil the Group’s purpose and scope.
+The Study Group was also empowered to undertake any other activities that members deemed appropriate to fulfil the Group’s purpose and scope.

 Throughout the early stages of the Study Group’s working schedule, group members also identified, and shared with other ICANN stakeholders, issues which were outside of the group’s scope.
 These included: